WidyaPuspitaloka/Linux-Configuration/README.md

 2. Install virtualenv with apt-get by running `sudo apt-get install python-virtualenv`

-3. Change to the /var/www/catalogApp/ directory; choose a name for a temporary environment ('venv' is used in this example), and create this environment by running virtualenv venv (make sure to not use sudo here as it can cause problems later on)
+3. Change to the /var/www/catalogApp/catalogApp directory; choose a name for a temporary environment ('venv' is used in this example), and create this environment by running virtualenv venv (make sure to not use sudo here as it can cause problems later on)
--sudo virtualenv venv
+- `sudo virtualenv venv`

 4. Activate the virtual environment: $ source venv/bin/activate.
 5. Change permissions to the virtual environment folder: $ sudo chmod -R 777 venv.
 6. Install Flask: $ pip install Flask
 7.
-- pip install httplib2
+- `pip install httplib2`
-- pip install --upgrade oauth2client
+- `pip install --upgrade oauth2client`
+- `pip install sqlalchemy`
-- pip install sqlalchemy
+- `pip install psycopg2`
-- pip install psycopg2
+- `pip install requests`

-8. In order to make sure everything was installed correctly, run python __init__.py; the following (among other things) should be returned:
+8. In order to make sure everything was installed correctly, run `python __init__.py`; the following (among other things) should be returned:

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)